-Some believe that the U.S. focus should remain on pressing Iran economically and diplomatically.
-Sanctions, by some accounts, have slowed Iran's nuclear program directly.
-Iran is reacting to the economic pressure, in part, by trying to restructure its economy to reduce subsidies and suppress demand for such imported items as gasoline.
-The apparent slowing of Iran's nuclear program has quieted discussion in Israel or in U.S. expert circles about using military action to set Iran's nuclear program back.
+Others in and outside the 112th Congress believe that the U.S. focus should remain on pressing Iran economically and diplomatically.
+Sanctions, by some accounts, have slowed Iran's nuclear program directly and may be contributing to a widening schism between Iran's Supreme Leader and its President, Mahmoud Ahmadinejad but have not evidently caused Iran to fundamentally rethink its nuclear negotiating position.
+The apparent slowing of Iran's nuclear program has, at least temporarily, quieted discussion in Israeli and U.S. expert circles about using military action to set Iran's nuclear program back.
 The Administration has stepped up arms sales to regional states that share the U.S. suspicions of Iran's intentions.
-Still, some believe that only a takeover by the Green movement can permanently reduce the multiplicity of threats posed by Iran's regime.
 For further information, see CRS Report RS20871, Iran Sanctions; CRS Report R40849, Iran: Regional Perspectives and U.S. Policy; and CRS Report RL34544, Iran's Nuclear Program: Status.